 We use the term 'Vortex message' for a single transmission between two routing layers.
-A 'blended Vortex message' describes a Vortex message which has been adapted to the transport layer by the blending layer (see Section 3).
+A message adapted to the transport layer by the blending layer is called a 'blended Vortex message' (see Section 3).

 A full vortex message contains the following items: